 1. Your Money Goes Further In Belize

 Services that are significantly more economical in this country include medical care, cable TV, household help, insurance, farm produce, seafood, property taxes, and yes, wine, song and so on.
-Thia tropical paradise produces and exports high quality rum made from locally produced molasses and cane sugar.
+This tropical paradise produces and exports high quality rum made from locally produced molasses and cane sugar.
 In fact sugar is so cheap it is one of the rare local products smuggled out of the country into the neighboring republics.
 The other side of the coin is that gasoline, electricity, telephone, mobile phone and Internet access are more expensive.
 But you can always setup your own satellite dish and enjoy Internet access at near U.S. prices.
+And new wireless internet access services keep popping up offering reasonable Internet access giving the government owned Belize Telemedia Ltd, a run for its money.

 Housing, depending on your taste can be significantly cheap compared to back home.
-Belize has a thriving Mennonite community that provides many services including pre-fabricated homes out of pressure treated lumber or local hardwood.
-For about U.S. $15,000. to $20,000. you can get a North American design three bedroom home pre-wired and complete with plumbing, transported and set up on your site.
+Belize has a thriving Mennonite community that provides many services including pre-fabricated homes out of pressure treated lumber, local hardwood or industrial galvalum metal.
+For about U.S. $15,000. to $20,000. you can get a modest North American design three bedroom cottage pre-wired and complete with plumbing, transported and set up on your site.

 Spending needs are different for most anyone but here is a sample monthly budget in U.S. dollars for a couple living in comfort as expatriates in Belize: